seankhliao/mono/src/index.md

 ##### _12022-12-09_ Pierce the Veil

-With Against the Current
+With _Against the Current_

-Pierce the Veil was the headliner, and they obviously had a very excited crowd.
+_Pierce the Veil_ was the headliner, and they obviously had a very excited crowd.
 The performance felt more spectacle than music, with smoke screens, confetti, flying guitars, and general acting out.
 Something I've noticed with support acts is they usually get the short end of the stick in terms of lighting, and it detracts from the experience a bit.
-I also felt like Against the Current weren't quite all in for this show...
+I also felt like _Against the Current_ weren't quite all in for this show...

 ##### _12022-12-03_ Halocene and Halflives

 This was fun, and I was jumping around quite a bit for both of these.
 I witnessed crowdsurfing and playing a song again for the music video.
 As the final show of the tour, you can see them all letting go and just enjoying it.
-Halflives' music seemed most aligned to my taste, while Halocene seemed a bit more all over the place.
+_Halflives_' music seemed most aligned to my taste, while _Halocene_ seemed a bit more all over the place.

 ##### _12022-11-24_ UPSAHL

-With Lizzie Esau and Eyelar
+With _Lizzie Esau_ and _Eyelar_

 Someone certainly knows how to leverage a live show to create an experience.
 Apparently I liked a lot of her songs.